Nelson19so/DevFolio/README.md

 # Blogwebsite
-My personal blog website using html, css, and javascript for the front-end and python, django as the back-end
+My personal blog website using html, css, and javascript for the front-end and python, django as the back-end.